 We should mention that this isn't a problem unique to Renault.
 A huge amount of cars that come to us have water leaking through the doors because the adhesive that holds the membranes in place has perished with age.
 Debris building up in the bottom of the doors, blocking drainage holes, or old and dry door seal rubbers can also cause leaks.

 On most cars, especially older cars, the door membrane is just a sheet of clear plastic held in place by a durable sealant.
-Although some now have a moulded plastic barrier, on most cars it is not a sophisticated part, literaly just a sheet of soft plastic.
-So although you can order them from the dealership it is usually more cost effective that we make you new ones from flexible plastic which we have large rolls of.
+Although some now have a moulded plastic barrier, on most cars it is not a sophisticated part, literally just a sheet of soft plastic.
+So although you can order them from the dealership, it is usually more cost-effective that we make you new ones from flexible plastic, which we have large rolls of.

-If we find one door leaking, we recommed replacing all the membranes because they tend to all perish at the same rate.
+If we find one door leaking, we recommend replacing all the membranes because they tend to all perish at the same rate.
 If one starts leaking, the others won't be far behind.

 We are fully equipped to find and fix leaks, rid your car of damp odours and fully dry your car.
 Our service begins with an inspection, so you know where you stand.
 Give our Leak Detection Service a look.

 Question: "I have had my car back at the garage 4 times to find and fix the leaks, but my carpets are still wet."

 Answer: The problem, especially with older cars, is that whatever is causing the leak in one place, could cause leaks all around the car.
 If the rubber, seal and grommets have got to that age where they are shrinking or crumbling, then you could have multiple leaks, and sometimes the only way to fix them is each in turn.
 And you do need to dry the car out once you have found a leak, because they generally won't dry out without help.
 How are you going to know if you still have a leak if the car is still wet from the last time?